-8 2.
-Provision of statement.
-A landlord or other person who on behalf of a landlord 9 enters into a lease or tenancy at will agreement shall provide the residential energy 10 efficiency disclosure statement required under subsection 1 in accordance with this subsection.
-The landlord or other person who on behalf of a landlord enters into a lease 11 12 or tenancy at will agreement shall provide the statement to any person who requests the statement in person and shall post the statement in a prominent location in a property that 13 is being offered for rent or lease.
-Before a tenant or lessee enters into a contract or pays a 14 15 deposit to rent or lease a property, the landlord or other person who on behalf of a landlord enters into a lease or tenancy at will agreement shall provide the statement to the 16 tenant or lessee, obtain the tenant's or lessee's signature on the statement and sign the 17 statement.
-The landlord or other person who on behalf of a landlord enters into a lease or 18 tenancy at will agreement shall retain the signed statement for a minimum of 7 3 years.'
-19
+2. Provision of statement.
+A landlord or other person who on behalf of a landlord enters into a lease or tenancy at will agreement shall provide the residential energy efficiency disclosure statement required under subsection 1 in accordance with this subsection.
+The landlord or other person who on behalf of a landlord enters into a lease or tenancy at will agreement shall provide the statement to any person who requests the statement in person and shall post the statement in a prominent location in a property that is being offered for rent or lease.
+Before a tenant or lessee enters into a contract or pays a deposit to rent or lease or tenancy at will agreement shall provide the statement shall provide the statement to the statement to the tenant or lessee, obtain the tenant's or lessee's signature on the statement and sign the statement.
+The landlord or other person who on behalf of a landlord enters into a lease or tenancy at will agreement shall retain the signed statement for a minimum of $7 \underline{3}$ years.